discord-net/Discord.Net/docs/guides/getting_started/installing.md

 title: Installing Discord.Net
 ---

-Discord.Net is distributed through the NuGet package manager, and it is recommended to use NuGet to get started.
+Discord.Net is distributed through the NuGet package manager, and we recommend installing Discord.Net with NuGet.

 Optionally, you may compile from source and install yourself.